wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 3.0.3 =
+= 3.0.4 =
-External goals are also tracked with form submissions plus some minor improvements.
+Custom Permalinks plugin compatibility and some CSS tweaks.